-At the outbreak of war there were 765,000 miners producing coal.
+At the sutbreak of war there were 765,000 numbers producing coal.
 Sufficient to produce all the coal at present used in Britain as well as enough for a large exportable surplus.
-But when France fell and the British market for coal in Europe disappeared, the coalowners immediately commenced to use the axe: Scores of the best coal producing pits in South Wales and Durham were closed, not to speak of other parts of the country.
-Over 100,000 miners were cast onto the dole or owners are to be "bought out" for the driven from the industry.
+But when France fell and the British market for coal in Eneope disappeared, the coalowners in Modiately commenced to use the axe: Schres of the best coal producing pit din South Wales and Durham were losed, not to speak of other parts of the country.
+Over 100,000 miners were cast onto the dole or driven from the industry.
 The Government took emergency measures "to encourage (a nice way of putting it) the enlistment in the Armed Forces of the younger men" stated Iron and Coal Trades Review (21.3.41) when it tried to shift the responsibility from the shoulders of the coalowners onto those of the Government.